amceathron/homebridge-rpi-garage-door-opener/README.md

 Raspberry Pi GPIO garage door plugin for [Homebridge](https://github.com/nfarina/homebridge)

 # Before you start
+The project modifies a garage door opener that uses a single momentary push button mounted on the wall to move the garage door.
+The button moves and stops the door and also changes the direction.

+# Hardware components
 You will need the following hardware components for your project:
 * Raspberry Pi
 * Relay that will turn your garage door opener on and off